 Have You Been Injured?
 We're Ready to Fight for You.

-Illinois Nursing Home Physical & Chemical Restraint Lawyer
+Illinois Nursing Home Physical & Chemical Restraint Attorney

 Individuals in nursing homes are entitled to certain rights when it comes to the care they receive.
 Certain needs and wants are required to be met per state and federal law.
 Unfortunately, that doesn’t always happen.
 If a staff member gets overwhelmed, they may try to restrain a resident to make their job easier.
 When this is done illegally, and without a medical doctor’s permission, legal action can be taken—especially if harm occurred.
 If your loved one has been injured, an Illinois nursing home physical and chemical restraint lawyer can help.